multi-coop/datami/README.md

       description: character separating the columns in your csv source
       type: string
       allowed values: [ ",", ";", "|", "\t" ]
-    - abstractHeaders:
-      description: another way (quicker) to parse your csv and render it in a table
-      type: boolean
     - tagseparator:
       description: character separating a column's values into tags
       type: string